 In order for the header height system to function correctly, you must ensure the sensor voltages fall within the correct range.

-With the header air system pressurized to the appropriate psi for your header width (see table below), the sensor voltages should range between 1.5 and 3.4 volts through the subframe sensor's full range of motion.
-These voltages can be checked via your combine's display.
+With the header air system pressurized to 90 psi, the sensor voltages should range between 1.5 and 3.4 volts through the superframe sensor's full range of motion.